Most collapses don’t announce themselves. They keep their appointments.

 CNN lagged, the crawl dragging behind the picture.

-Shawn didn’t move.
+Shawn held.
 Sound compressed around him, pressure without volume.
-He felt eyes on him before he understood why.
+Eyes on him before he understood why.

 “His son,” another voice answered, louder.

-Maya said his name, but it reached him late, muffled, like it had passed through glass.
+Maya said his name, but it got to him late, muffled, passed through glass.
 The crowd had turned.
-Not toward the screens anymore.
+Away from the screens.
 Toward him.

-Bates broke from the clerk hall, moving faster than he ever did, robe loose at the shoulder, eyes scanning before his feet caught up.
+Bates broke from the clerk hall, robe loose at the shoulder, moving wrong.
+He scanned before his feet caught up.

 The word missed.
 Something wrong in the chest, then the legs.
 Direction went unreliable.